ourcodingclub/ourcodingclub.github.io/_posts/2017-03-29-data-vis-2_update.md

           legend.box.background = element_rect(color = "grey", size = 0.3)))
 ```

 Another thing that we might sometimes want to change is the actual label of the group (i.e. the factor levels).
-In the following example, our dataframe has "Hogsmeade" and "Narnia" specified,which is lucky as they would reflect correctly in the legend built by `ggplot`.
+In the following example, our dataframe has "Hogsmeade" and "Narnia" specified, which is lucky as they would reflect correctly in the legend built by `ggplot`.
 However, if it they had simply been listed as "group1" and "group2" in the original data file, we would want to have more informative labels.
 We can do that by manipulating `labels = c("xxx", "xxx")`.
-In the example below, we change the labels from the default (taking from the dataframe) of "Hogsmeade" and "Narnia" to "HOGSMEADE" and "NARNIA" just for demonstration purposes. __Important!
-Make sure you list the new label names in the same order as your factors are listed in the dataset, otherwise you risk assigning the wrong group to the values!__ Use `levels(dataframe$factorname)`to see the factors in order (usually alphabetical).
+In the example below, we change the labels from the default (taking from the dataframe) of "Hogsmeade" and "Narnia" to "HOGSMEADE" and "NARNIA" just for demonstration purposes. __Important: Make sure you list the new label names in the same order as your factors are listed in the dataset, otherwise you risk assigning the wrong group to the values!__ Use `levels(dataframe$factorname)`to see the factors in order (usually alphabetical).

 ```r
 (hist <- ggplot(species_counts, aes(x = plot, y = Species_number, fill = land)) +